 Without these funds, I for one, would not have been able to complete the training weeks as consistently as I did.

 Thank you to Hazel Morley from the Society of Master Saddlers who works tirelessly and is always available for a chat or an email exchange.

-Finally, thank you to every Master, Qualified and Trainee Saddler (too many to mention individually) who have provided me with a little bit of their wisdom along my journey and been kind enough to help me when I have needed it both on and off line.
+Finally, thank you to every Master, Qualified and Trainee Saddler, (too many to mention individually), who have provided me with a little bit of their wisdom along my journey.

 I do also have some other courses provisionally booked for next year which are quite different

 Do you want to find out how to become a saddler?